erning/aoc-2025-in-rust/README.md

 # Advent of Code 2025 in Rust

-My solutions to [Advent of Code 2025](https://adventofcode.com/2025/) puzzles, implemented in Rust.
+Solutions to [Advent of Code 2025](https://adventofcode.com/2025/) puzzles, implemented in Rust.

+All puzzles were solved by [Droid](https://www.factory.ai/) using Claude Opus 4.5 (`claude-opus-4-5-20251101`).

 ## Running Solutions